iree-org/iree/docs/website/docs/developers/debugging/android_with_lldb.md

+# Android debugging with LLDB

 This doc shows how to use LLDB to debug native binaries on Android.
 For a more complete explanation, see the
 [official LLDB documentation on remote debugging](https://lldb.llvm.org/use/remote.html).

-# Debugging with LLDB on Android

 ## Prerequisites